MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-adjustment-value-entry-posting-date.md

 |Register Time:       |         |
 |Local Address Format:|   postcode      |

 The first allowed posting date is the date stated in field **Allow Posting From**: September 10, 2020.
-If both Stock Periods and allowed posting dates in **General Ledger Setup** are defined, the later date of the two will define the allowed posting date range.
+If both Inventory Periods and allowed posting dates in **General Ledger Setup** are defined, the later date of the two will define the allowed posting date range.

 **Assignment of an allowed posting date**